by Jeff Stern. [last updated October 28, 2015]

-OIT has a good general instruction page on setting up the Cisco AnyConnect VPN client software for Linux, but owing to Ubuntu's Network Manager infrastructure being so different, I got tripped up in a couple of places and thought I'd pass on some tips for those who have Ubuntu and want to connect into UCI's VPN.
-At that time, I was using Ubuntu 10, but in the latest versions (12 & 13), it has gotten much easier.
+OIT has a good general VPN-Linux page with instructions on setting up the Cisco AnyConnect VPN client software for Linux, but I got tripped up in a couple of places and thought I'd pass on some heads-ups for other Debian and Ubuntu users.

 Do you accept the terms in the license agreement? [y/n] y You have accepted the license agreement.
 Please wait while Cisco AnyConnect Secure Mobility Client is being installed...
 Starting Cisco AnyConnect Secure Mobility Client Agent...
 Done!

 Failed to start vpnagentd.service: Unit vpnagentd.service failed to load: No such file or directory.it most likely means you did not install the two Ubuntu packages up in step 1, above.

 $ sudo apt-get install network-manager-openconnect(This is the same package listed below, in Section 2.)
 Thank you, Steve!

 $ ps auxw | grep vpnagentd | grep -v grep root 3049 0.0 0.2 165960 8356 ?
 Sl 09:07 0:04 /opt/cisco/anyconnect/bin/vpnagentd